Simulating fermionic fractional Chern insulators with infinite projected entangled-pair states

 Directly solving for the spectrum of the periodic MPO $\sigma_{\text{L}}^T \sigma_{\text{R}}$ quickly becomes infeasible as the cylinder width $W$ increases, especially for large MPO unit cells: The Hilbert-space dimension grows as $O(D^{W M})$, where $D$ is the ``physical" dimension of the MPO (equal to the iPEPS bond dimension), and $M$ is the MPO unit-cell size.
 We therefore introduce a pre-compression step before diagonalization.
 The idea is to coarse-grain the MPO unit cell to a single site, reducing the dimension from $D^{M}$ to an effective dimension $D_{\text{c}}$.
 The procedure is summarized in Fig.~\ref{fig:coarse_grain}(c).
 At step-$i$, we apply isometries $P_{\text{L/R}}^{(i)}$ to two neighboring sites within the unit cell and obtain a single site with a dimension bounded by $D_{\text{c}}$.
 The iteration is repeated until the unit cell is coarse grained into a single site.
 The construction of $P^{(i)}_{\text{L/R}}$ follows Ref.~\cite{Xie2012}, which utilizes the higher-order singular value decomposition (HOSVD).
 For simplicity, we always construct the isometries based on the HOSVD of $\sigma_{\text{L}}$ and then apply the isometries to both $\sigma_L$ and $\sigma_R$.

 With the pre-compression step, we are able to push the cylinder width to $W=5$ (15 sites) for the $D=7$ iPEPS.
 Figure~\ref{fig:edge_spec} shows the resulting momentum-resolved ES in the $U(1)$ charge sector $n=0$ under APBC and compares the spectra obtained at several environment bond dimensions $\chi$ and MPO cutoff dimensions $D_{\text{c}}$.
 Remarkably, despite coarse-graining an MPO unit cell of dimension $D^M=7^3=343$ to a single site of dimension $D_{\text{c}}\approx28\text{–}42$, the low-energy levels are robust across these parameters and are already well converged even for a modest $\chi$ and $D_{\text{c}}$ (e.g., $\chi=28$ and $D_{\text{c}}=35$).
 Most importantly, we observe the characteristic level counting $(1,1,2,3,5)$ for $W=5$, providing a sharp fingerprint of the FCI state~\cite{Li2008,Qi2012Entanglement}.
-The same chiral $U(1)$ boson level counting is obtained under PBC, and it persists for the $D=8$ and $D=9$ states, as shown in the Appendix~C.
+The same chiral $U(1)$ boson level counting is obtained under PBC, and it persists for the $D=8$ and $D=9$ states (see \cite{si}).

 \emph{Discussion---}By combining state-of-the-art techniques, we have demonstrated that iPEPS can simulate chiral topological order in \emph{fermionic} systems by variationally realizing an FCI at filling $\nu=1/3$.
 In the bulk, the equal-time single-particle Green’s function shows a rapid exponential decay followed by a long-range ``gossamer” tail---consistent with the finite-$D$ iPEPS manifestation of the no-go constraint—and the pair-correlation function $g(\boldsymbol x)$ matches qualitative features of the $\nu=1/3$ Laughlin state, including the correlation hole and the rapid convergence to unity.
 The edge ES exhibits the characteristic $(1,1,2,3,5)$ counting.
 It is already well-converged at modest environment bond dimension $\chi$ and compression cutoff $D_{\text{c}}$, and remains robust to the choice of APBC/PBC along the cylinder.